 Potential Intepretations of Standard Error Bands

-- When price is trending and the Standard Error Bands are contracting, then the price has strength and may continue to trend.
+- Contracting SEB: When the price is trending and the Standard Error Bands are contracting, then the price has strength and may continue to trend.

-- When the Standard Error Bands begin to expand, then the trend may be ending and a trader might expect the markets either to consolidate into a non-trending market or reverse trend.
+- Expanding SEB: When the Standard Error Bands begin to expand, then the trend may be ending and a trader might expect the markets either to consolidate into a non-trending market or reverse the trend.

 What Else Is The Standard Error Band Used For?